FarFlyField/OSRE_DELIVERABLE/datastall/README.md

 * resnet18
 * mobilenet_v2
 * resnet50

 Copy the result into the time6.dat and run the grapher.py.

 # Conclusion
 Now you have gotten the figures you need and see how the GPU Emulator can be used to reproduce the figures without using a GPU.
+Thank you!